CoryCampbell/CoryCampbell/README.md

 I’m interested in all aspects of Software Engineering, Web Development, Computer Science, Game Development, Music Production, and similar types of fields.
-I’m looking forward to collaborating on new projects and expanding my programming network of friends!
+I’m looking forward to collaborating on new projects and expanding my network of friends!

 Feel free to reach out to me with any questions!